-The researchers also found a link between the use of pedometers and two standard assessment tools: the six-minute walk test (6MWT) and St. George's Respiratory Questionnaire.
+The researchers also found a link between the use of pedometers and the six-minute walk test (6MWT) and St. George's Respiratory Questionnaire.
 The 6MWT is used to measure exercise tolerance in patients with COPD.
 St. George's Respiratory Questionnaire measures health status of patients with chronic airflow limitation.
-It can give doctors and researchers an idea of COPD patients' symptom levels, disease activity and disability.
+It may give doctors and researchers an idea of COPD patients' symptom levels, disease activity and disability.

 "Daily physical activity decreased with increasing COPD stage.
 It is fluctuant from subject to subject, depending on the clinical status, body mass index (a measure of body fat), weather/season, profession and daily schedule.
 Wearing pedometers is very easy and motivational, provided that patients realize that they are being 'watched,'" the authors wrote.

 Because all these factors play a role in levels of physical activity, the authors said it can be difficult to objectively measure and establish recommended physical activity levels for each stage of COPD.

 "But, at an individual level, these simple instruments (pedometers) proved their utility, allowing self-monitoring.
 We suggest that a 10 percent decrease in average daily physical activity should be taken as an alarming signal for the outcome of these patients," the authors concluded.